Paley-Wiener theorems for a p-adic spherical variety: Scattering: the unitary case

 \section{Scattering: the unitary case}

-The unitary asympotics (adjoints of Bernstein maps) in \cite[\S 11.4]{SV} were obtained by filtering out the unitary exponents of the Plancherel decomposition.
+The unitary asympotics (adjoints of Bernstein maps) were obtained in \cite[\S 11.4]{SV} by filtering out the unitary exponents of the Plancherel decomposition.
 More precisely, given a (smooth, say) function $\Phi\in L^2(X)$ with Plancherel decomposition:

 then it is known that $e_\Omega^* \Phi^\pi$ is $A_{X,\Omega}$-finite with only \emph{unitary} and \emph{subunitary} exponents (generalized eigencharacters) for $\mu$-almost all $\pi$.
 We recall the notion of \emph{subunitary exponents} for a morphism from $\mathcal S(X_\Omega)$ to a smooth representation $V$: it means that the morphism is $A_{X,\Omega}$-finite, and the image of its dual: $V\to C^\infty(X_\Omega)$ has subunitary exponents under the action of $A_{X,\Omega}$, i.e.\ generalized characters which are $<1$ on $\mathring A_{X,\Omega}^+$.
 (For the definition of $\mathring A_{X,\Omega}^+$ see \S \ref{sec:definitions}.)